 - auditory processing

-To date, there have been no harmful physical side effects reported by those taking carnosine.
-However, too high a dose may overstimulate some children, causing hyperactivity, irritability, or insomnia.
-This mainly occurs in children that have already been diagnosed as being manic or hyperactive, and the side effects usually resolve if the dose of carnosine is adjusted.
-Many parents have reported that their children seem to sleep better once they are on carnosine as well.
+No harmful physical side effects are reported by those taking L-Carnosine for autism.
+High dosage may overstimulate some children, causing hyperactivity, irritability, or insomnia.
+This can happen to children who are manic and/or hyperactive.
+The side effects usually resolve if the dose is adjusted.
+Many parents have reported that their children seem to sleep better once they are on L-Carnosine.